 Consuming too much alcohol, heavy drinking, and alcohol use disorder increase the risk of chronic high blood pressure.
 People who drink too much and consistently have high blood pressure put themselves at risk of additional heart problems.
 Additionally, alcohol contains a lot of calories, and drinking heavily can cause weight gain, which further stresses the heart.

-Large amounts of alcohol increases the number of triglycerides in the blood – a form of fat that can increase the risk of clots.
+Large amounts of alcohol increase the number of triglycerides in the blood – a form of fat that can increase the risk of clots.
 This can lead to a heart attack, stroke, or pulmonary embolism.

 Binge drinking – more than four servings of alcohol in a two-hour period – also stresses the heart and increases the risk for a person developing arrhythmias.
 When a person binge drinks, they are at risk for alcohol poisoning, which could lead to sudden heart failure.